clemsonciti/hpc-workshop/05-interactive.md

 ---

 > ## Learning objectives {.objectives}
-> * Distinguish between the login node and compute nodes
 > * Identify the parts of the filesystem that you can access
 > * Schedule an interactive job on the Palmetto
 > * Learn about the difference resources available and limits